DrDJ3006/Hover_Revolt_Of_Gamers_Stats_Calculator/README.md

   - `collections`
   - `os`, `sys`

-> ℹ️ `tkinter` is included by default with most Python distributions.
+> `tkinter` is included by default with most Python distributions.
 > If it's missing, install it via your package manager:

 ---